Sometimes Always Monsters

 Sometimes Always Monsters is a 2020 role-playing video game developed and published by Canadian studio Vagabond Dog for Windows.
-It is the sequel to the well-received 2014 video game Always Sometimes Monsters.
+It is the sequel to the 2014 video game Always Sometimes Monsters.

 Following events from Always Sometimes Monsters, the player is a recently married author who joins a cross-country bus tour to promote their next novel.
 Along the way, there are vicious rumours claiming that the author is a total fraud.
 Players journey through five unique cities, meet fans and critics alike, and make friends with fellow busmates.
 Player choices help to unravel the conspiracy laid against the player character.

 Gameplay and features

 Players can either import a complete save file from the first game to continue their story or can start a fresh new game that follows a unique plotline able to be played standalone.

 Nearly all of the game's content is optional, including the entirety of the primary narrative giving players great freedom to shape their story.